Fall Hanging Basket Ideas – Fall Garden Tour 2016

 For my medium-sized plants, I went with pansies in two different colors – ‘Matrix Orange’ and ‘Red w/blotch.’
 I purchased two cell-packs which gave me 12 plants and only used nine of them.
 The rest is put into a small pot to sit on the table outside on my porch.

-My container is a semi-circle and therefore planting was a cinch, as I only had one view to worry about.
+My container is a semi-circle.
+With only a front view to worry about planting was a cinch.
 If you’re using a round planter, I’d recommend doubling.
 To plant a semi-circle planter, begin by adding a small amount of soil to your lined container.
 Plant your cascading plants towards the front edge of your basket, being sure to leave sufficient room between plants.
 Next, add your center, or tall plant.
 Last, add your medium height plants between the tall and cascading plants, filling in any space.
 Add soil in and around all the plants.
 Water well then hang!

-Mums lining the walkway ensure a pretty view all the way to the front door.
+Mums lining the walkway ensure a beautiful view to the front door.

 Pumpkins always say Fall is here.